Working from Home: Revising metro strategic transport models

 This evidence, and growing anecdotal evidence, together with the Beck and Hensher (2020) findings from a national survey, suggest the possibility of a noticeable shift to WFH and consequent changes in commuting (and non-commuting) travel demand.
 WFH will be encouraged while offices are required to practice social distancing and hence have to stagger working hours for staff, including the possibility of less days in the main office. with the balance as WFH.

-Firms will be interested, as they can save on office space in the longer term, and smaller firms may even shed expensive centrally-located offices completely.
+Firms will be interested, as they can save on office space in the longer term. (although the aforementioned NAB has just invested in a huge premises at Redfern, near the Sydney CBD).
+Smaller firms may even shed expensive centrally located offices completely.

 The preferred scenario